RogerBambinetti/twitter-favoriter-bot-nodejs/README.md

 ## Description

-A bot that automatically likes tweets.
+A bot that listen for tweets containing specific words and automatically likes them.

 ## Requirements